View in a larger map

 The Caribbean Sea is a suboceanic basin in the western Atlantic Ocean.
-The sea covers just over 1 million square miles (2.6 million square km) and contains numerous islands.
-The islands, which vary greatly in size, cover some 91,000 square mi (235,688 square km).
-Cuba is by far the largest at 44,000 square mi (113,959 square km).
-In contrast, Anguilla has a mere 100 square mi (259 square km).
+The sea covers just over 1 million square miles (2.6 million square kilometer) and contains numerous islands.
+The islands, which vary greatly in size, cover some 91,000 square mile (235,688 square kilometer).
+Cuba is by far the largest at 44,000 square mile (113,959 square kilometer).
+In contrast, Anguilla has a mere 100 square mile (259 square kilometer).

 Several geographic characteristics define the Caribbean.
 One is the insular nature of the region.
 The fact that the region is made up of many small islands has shaped the Caribbean’s history.
 The small size of the islands made it virtually impossible for the native inhabitants to resist European attacks, enslavement, and disease.
 The large number of islands allowed several European powers to colonize the region beginning in the late 1400s.
 The presence of various European countries has contributed to the cultural diversity of the Caribbean Sea.
 Furthermore, because of the fragmentation of the region, there was historically more interaction and contact between the islands and the metropolitan powers than among the islands.